 Project Abstract

-There is an urgent need to address the gaps in the professional development of teacher educators and teachers in Afghanistan, Maldives and Nepal, particularly in response to the requirements of the evolving educational reforms in these countries.
+There is an urgent need to address the gaps in the professional development of teacher educators and teachers in Maldives and Nepal, particularly in response to the requirements of the evolving educational reforms in these countries.
 The use of distance learning technologies, action research, and professional communities of practice remain largely untapped opportunities for teacher professional development in these countries.

 Project Stats